alekhya-1-24/Doc-QA-Bot/README.md

 3. Navigate to API Keys → Create API Key
 4. Copy the key and paste it into your `.env` file

-The `.env.example` file in this repo shows the required format with a placeholder value.
+The `.env` file in this repo shows the required format with a placeholder value.
-Never paste your actual key into `.env.example` or any file that gets committed to GitHub.
+Never paste your actual key into `.env` or any file that gets committed to GitHub.

 ## Example Queries